MeGysssTaa/access-warden/README.md

 All **Access Warden**'s runtime access context checks, of course, have some CPU overhead.
 Moreover, your final application JAR (after transformations) will be slightly increasing in size for each piece of code you annotate with `@RestrictedAccess` or similar.
 That is, it is only adviced to use **Access Warden**'s power on the most vulnerable parts of your code — where an *attacker* bypassing regular Java access modifiers is unacceptable or extremely unwanted.

 Internally, though, **Access Warden** attempts to generate as little amounts of code as possible.
 See the **[Code Generation](https://github.com/MeGysssTaa/access-warden/wiki/Code-Generation)** page of the Wiki for details.

+# Reliability

+I can't state that the level of "protection" **Access Warden** offers is 100% bulletproof.
+But it is indeed a good starting point against *"script-kiddies"*, and it definitely requires some special knowledge to bypass its checks, if configured and used right.

+# Contributing

+If you'd like to report a bug, ask a question, suggest a new feature, or even provide some code improvements on your own, don't hesitate to **[open an issue](https://github.com/MeGysssTaa/access-warden/issues)** or **[make a pull request](https://github.com/MeGysssTaa/access-warden/pulls)**!